cquxyw/AGV_by_PPO/README.md

 - [Training Result](#training-result)

 ## Objectives
-- Create a simulation environment.
+- Create a simulation environment
-- Detect obstacles by LIDAR and acquire ego location by GPS.
+- Detect obstacles by LIDAR and acquire ego location by GPS
-- Train the robot to find destination by itself.
+- Train the robot to find destination by itself

 ## Setup